kiennq/csclip/README.md

 ```

 #### Monitoring clipboard change
-When running as server, `csclip` will monitoring clipboard change and notify client about newly copied text.
+When running as a server, `csclip` will monitor clipboard changes and notify the client about newly copied text.
-With that, newly copied text will always be available in client, and can be paste without querying the clipboard again.
+This way, newly copied text will always be available on the client, and can be pasted without querying the clipboard again.

 Notification `paste`: